 For those longer hikes, I really like the structure and support of the frame pack as well as the extra storage.

 I have owned a Deuter Kid Comfort II for almost 4 years now and it is still my favorite carrier.
 This past summer I also tested and reviewed an Osprey Poco Plus and Thule Sapling with our kiddos.

-I was also able to borrow a new Deuter Kid Comfort so I could check out the updated features to share the most up to date info with you!
+A friend was kind enough to lend me a new Deuter Kid Comfort as well so I could check out the updated features to share the most up to date info with you all!